 Le Dimore del Conte represents a series of apartments in the historical center of Vicenza, in Piazza Castello, adjacent to Palazzo Porto.
 Le Dimore del Conte offers accommodations fitted with air conditioning, a fully equipped kitchen with a dining area, a flat-screen TV and a private bathroom with bidet, hairdryer and free toiletries.
 A microwave, a fridge and a stovetop are also offered, as well as an electric tea pot and a coffee machine.
 Free WiFi is available throughout the property and private parking is available on site.
 HOW TO GET THERE Le Dimore del Conte is located about 550 meters from the Vicenza railway station.
 The closest bus stop is in Piazza Castello, about 50 meters away, on the bus Lines 1, 2, 4, 5, 7, 10, 17, 18, 101, 121, 123, 124, 125, 129, 133, 134 and 142.

 Torre Bissara, also known as Torre di Piazza, is a medieval tower in Vicenza, about 82 meters in height, located in Piazza dei Signori, adjacent to the famous Basilica Palladiana.
 SHORT HISTORY The tower was built in 1174, at the behest of the Bissari family, next to their palace.
 Between 1211 and 1229, the Municipality of Vicenza bought both the palace and the tower.
 After it was spared by the terrible earthquake of January 25, 1348, it was raised towards the middle of the 15th century to its current height.
 Over the centuries, there were numerous interventions to maintain the stability and beauty of the tower.
-On March 18, 1945, the tower, together with the Basilica Palladiana, was hit by an Anglo-American bombing.
+On March 18, 1945, the tower, together with the Palladian Basilica, was hit by an Anglo-American bombing.
 The top of the tower caught fire and the dome collapsed to the ground.
 The bells also fell, destroying the pavement of the square.
 In the following years, along with the Basilica, the tower was rebuilt, not without controversy concerning the form, partly different from the original one.
 In 2002, a radical restoration of the tower began.
 The intervention concerned the consolidation of the tower and the restoration of surfaces, friezes and decorations.
 ARCHITECTURE At Read more [...]

 Corso Andrea Palladio is the main street of Vicenza, named in 1945 after the famous Renaissance architect.
-About 700 meters in lenght, it crosses the historical center of the city from west to east, respectively from Porta Castello to Piazza Giacomo Matteotti.
+About 700 meters in lenght, it crosses the historical center of the city from west to east, respectively from Piazza Castello to Piazza Giacomo Matteotti.
 SHORT HISTORY The current street corresponds substantially to what, in Roman times, was the decumanus maximus (the main road in a Roman city, oriented from west to east).
-Also called strata major, after the construction of the early medieval walls of the city, it was bordered to the west by the Porta Feliciana and to the east by the Porta San Pietro.
+Also called strata major, after the construction of the early medieval walls of the city, it was bordered to the west by Porta Feliciana and to the east by Porta San Pietro.
 During the Middle Ages, but also in modern times, Corso Palladio retained the function of linking the neighbouring cities of Veneto, respectively Verona and Padua.
 Near its edges, there were inns, taverns and, later, parking lots.
 In 1847, the historian Cesare Cantù called it the most elegant street in Europe, if you do not count the Grand Canal of the incomparable Venice.
 In 1866, after the annexation of Veneto to the Kingdom of Italy, the street was officially called Corso Principe Umberto.
-In 1943, the name was changed to Corso Ettore Muti and finally, after Read more [...]
+In 1943, the name was changed to Corso Ettore Muti and finally, after the Liberation, Read more [...]

-Palazzo Chiericati is a Renaissance palace in Vicenza, located in Piazza Matteotti, next to the Corso Andrea Palladio, in the vicinity of Teatro Olimpico.
+Palazzo Chiericati is a Renaissance-style palace in Vicenza, located in Piazza Matteotti, next to Corso Andrea Palladio, in the vicinity of Teatro Olimpico.
 Designed in 1550 by the architect Andrea Palladio, the palace houses the Civic Museum of Vicenza since 1855, and was included in 1994 in the UNESCO World Heritage Site City of Vicenza and the Palladian Villas of the Veneto.
-SHORT HISTORY The palace was commissioned by Count Girolamo Chiericati to Andrea Palladio in 1550, and the construction of the palace began in the following year.
+SHORT HISTORY The palace was commissioned by Count Girolamo Chiericati to Andrea Palladio in 1550, and the construction of the building began in the following year.
 In 1557, the count died and the works were stopped.
 The son of Girolamo, Valerio, limited himself to decorate the interiors of the palace, involving some great artists of the time, like Bartolomeo Ridolfi, Giovanni Battista Zelotti, Giovanni Antonio Fasolo and Battista Franco.
 The palace remained unfinished for more than a century, and it was completed only in 1680, following the design of Palladio, who died in 1580.
 The Municipality of Vicenza purchased the building in 1839 from the Chiericati family, with the intention of collecting the most important art of the city.
-The palace was restored by the architects Berti and Giovanni Miglioranza, and the Civic Museum was inaugurated Read more [...]
+The palace was restored by the architects Berti and Giovanni Miglioranza, and the Civic Museum was inaugurated on Read more [...]